sysbiolux/DeepOncoAI/readme.md

 the filtering concept is already in place.
 The features flavor of filters need an instance of the `Rule` class, whereas the samples flavor does not.
 * filters are separated into fast (applied first) and slow (applied second) to decrease computation time.
+* the pipeline can be run either in 'optimization' mode, where hyperparameters of each classifier is performed with Bayesian optimization, or in 'standard' mode where a predefined set of hyperparameters is used for all trainings.
+At this point no increase in predictivity has been observed using hyperoptimized models but this has not been investigated in full.
 * ...

 ### Visualizations: